BrijeshKrSingh/VendingMachine/NuanceVendingMachine/readme.md

 How to run the application:
 - Open solution in visual studio
+- Open Server Explorer from View visual studio menu option
+- Make sure Database is showing connected
+- Right click on Database  --> Properties --> copy connection string and paste value in ConnectionString of appsettings.Development.json and appsettings.json

 - Click to run the project

 - For admin ui, please follow the below link: